 A few other definitions of Gamification are:

-- Gamification is the use of game design techniques and game mechanics to solve problems and engage audiences
+Gamification is the use of game design techniques and game mechanics to solve problems and engage audiences

-- Simply put, the term refers to incorporating game elements and mechanics into non-gaming websites and software
+Simply put, the term refers to incorporating game elements and mechanics into non-gaming websites and software

 [Marketing] Way for educational institutions and libraries to engage with their users on a deeper level.

-Gamification to me would be great way for educational institutions and libraries to interact with children and young adults and bring back the love of libraries and learning.
+Gamification to me would be a great way for educational institutions and libraries to interact with children and young adults and bring back the love of libraries and learning.
 Gamification would be a great tool for information literacy for kids if it is done correctly otherwise parents would be in an uproar!

 When week 9 began I thought to myself I am lucky that the rules were changed for play activities because I have no way of participating this week.
 However, I am here to learn so I started to search the Internet to see if there is any way for me to play with QR codes.
 Following information I found surfing the Internet: